HamidTohidypour/CIFAR10Classification/README.md

 Then install Git using the following link: https://git-scm.com/downloads

-From your OS task bar Open Anaconda prompt(Anaconda3).
+From your OS task bar open Anaconda prompt(Anaconda3).
-Type the following commands in conda. conda create -n env571 python=3.6 ipykernel conda activate env571
+Type the following commands in conda:

+conda create -n env571 python=3.6 ipykernel

+conda activate env571